merclangrat/merclangrat.github.io/README.md

 ---

-**Home Lab**
+## Home Lab

-I run a home lab where I experiment with stable UNIX-like systems.
+I have a kind of home lab where I experiment with stable UNIX-like systems.

 In the lab, I have the following machines: